Physics-50/Module-1/docs/syllabus.md

 + Up to 48 hours past the deadline: 15%
 + Up to 72 hours past the deadline: 20%

-In recognition that this is a very unusual semester you may have two extensions of up to 24 hours without penalty over the course of the semester, provided you let us know in advance by e-mailing jarlett@hmc.edu that you would like the assignment to count for one of these extensions.
-(The extensions may be used for mini-questions, checkpoints or deliverables.)
+ You may have two extensions of up to 24 hours without penalty over the course of the semester, provided you let us know in advance by e-mailing jarlett@hmc.edu that you would like the assignment to count for one of these extensions.
+The extensions may be used for checkpoints or deliverables (but not mini-questions).
 If you are experiencing extenuating circumstances please don't hesitate to reach out.

 # Online Resources
 The course website is available on Sakai, where you will find links to each Module of the course in the side menu of the Physics 50 page.
-Also linked from that page are Gradescope, Piazza, and Zoom.
+Also linked from that page are Gradescope and Piazza.
 You will submit the Module checkpoints and deliverables through Gradescope.
-To create another way for students to communicate asynchronously with each other we have created [this Piazza site](piazza.com/hmc/spring2021/ph50/home){:target="_blank"}.
+To create another way for students to communicate with each other we have created [this Piazza site](piazza.com/hmc/fall2021/ph50){:target="_blank"}.
 In Piazza you can ask questions to the class; we encourage you to use this forum to ask your classmates course-related questions and to answer each others questions.
-There are no grades associated with participation on Piazza, it is for your own benefit as a means to collaborate asynchronously with each other.
+There are no grades associated with participation on Piazza, it is for your own benefit as a means to collaborate with each other.
 Office hours are offered by all the instructors -- students should feel welcome to join any professor’s office hours.
 The office hour starting times are listed and hosted out of the “Office Hours” link on the side menu of Sakai.
-Clicking on an office hour will expand the information to include a zoom link as well as the start and end times for each office hour.
 Please note that you must be logged into your g.hmc.edu account through a Google Chrome browser to access this information.

 We will also be using Google apps including Docs, Sheets, and Colaboratory.
 There will be several templates assigned at various times throughout the course via Google Classroom.
 Google Classroom enables us to create copies of documents for every student.
 You will need to login to Google Classroom when prompted from the Module instructions, but you do not need to actively monitor Google Classroom for new assignments.
 Sakai is our primary point of contact with you, not Google Classroom.

 # Lab Books and Data Sheets
 ## Lab Books
 In this course we will not be using traditional lab books.
-Instead you will be assigned a Google Doc at the beginning of each module to keep your lab record.
-What we will stress in this course is not a particular structure or format for your lab book, but rather the usefulness of the record.
+Instead you will be assigned a Google Doc and Google Spreadsheet at the beginning of each module to keep your lab record.
+What we will stress in this course is not a particular structure or format for your lab book, but rather the usefulness of the record. **Please note that even though they are not graded, you are required to use the Google Doc and Google Spreadsheet to document your work and data collected in the lab.

 What information will I need to replicate this experiment in 6 months or 6 years?
 Would a sketch or photo of the setup be helpful?
 How exactly did I take that particular data point?
 What did or did not work in my experimental procedure and what did I learn from it?
 What are my units?
 What does this variable mean? etc.